 By Eternal Arrival

-One of my favorite dishes in Vietnam is Banh Xeo.
-This delicious traditional Vietnamese food is a coconut and rice flour crepe colored yellow with turmeric and then stuffed with savory deliciousness.
+One of my favourite dishes in Vietnam is Banh Xeo.
+This delicious traditional Vietnamese food is a coconut and rice flour crepe coloured yellow with turmeric and then stuffed with savoury deliciousness.

 The most common ingredients inside are bean sprouts, prawns, and pork, however, you will find some variations on this.
 Typically, it is served with lettuce leaves and several fresh herbs, including mint, cilantro, and perilla, usually.
 To eat, you break off a piece of the large pancake with your chopsticks and then wrap it in a lettuce leave with some herbs of your choice.

 Finally, dip it in the Nuoc Cham, the popular sweet and sour fish sauce condiment that you’ll find everywhere in Vietnamese cuisine.
 It’s not the easiest thing to eat and can be quite messy but that is part of the fun!
 I enjoyed eating it at a restaurant in Saigon but note that if you order it in a restaurant it is usually meant to be shared — the one I ordered as a solo traveller was huge!
 In a restaurant, a Banh Xeo will cost about 70,000 VND ($3 USD/ 2,50€) but it will be cheaper as a street food stall.

 By: Move to Vietnam

 Bun Dau Mam Tom is great for a small or big group.
 Normally, you will be served with a round wooden tray with different dishes such as boiled pork and beef, fried tofu, roasted chicken or steamed chicken, pig's intestines, rice noodles, herbs, and fish cake together with sweet and sour clear soup (to dunk your rice noodles), and a fish sauce and hot sauce on the side.